a1-mindgarden/a1-mindgarden.github.io/_posts/2025-04-06-phase-1-setup.md

 - nodejs
 description: This phase establishes the core Firebase project and prepares the local development environments necessary for building MindGarden.
 ---
-## Overview

-This phase establishes the core Firebase project and prepares the local development environments necessary for building MindGarden.

 ## Target Platforms & Technologies